ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

     })
 ```

-Note, that will not print anything unless `producer` is started (possibly somewhere else).
+Note, that nothing will be printed until `producer` is started (possibly somewhere else).

 ## Operator composition